vuusale/ReportGenie/README.md

 - Fast & Simple: No more hours lost to formatting—just wish for a report, and it’s done.

 > [!WARNING]
 > **Pro tip: Don’t ask the Genie for infinite wishes.
-It’s a pentest reporting tool, not a loophole in magical contracts.**
+It's a pentest reporting tool—not an actual genie granting unlimited wishes.**

 ### 🛠️ Tech stack